top of page

 The 50th Anniversary

-50 years ago<WOWa great clip Al Roker sat down with Buzz Aldrin on NBC Today.
 I remember vividly so well the astronauts first walk on the Moon even though I was just a kid.
-After having their meal and skipping their planned rest, the 2 astronauts Buzz Aldrin and Neil Armstrong released the Modularized Equipment Stowage Assembly to activate the surface television camera so that we on Earth could see them.
+After having their meal and skipping their planned rest, the two astronauts Buzz Aldrin and Neil Armstrong released the Modularized Equipment Stowage Assembly to activate the surface television camera so that we on Earth could see them.
 Armstrong stepped onto the lunar surface at 10:56 pm EDT.
-Thanks NASA.

-It was still lighted outside here in California although we were entering twilight because I remember taking out my binoculers a few times and stepping outside on our front porch and peering into the big Moon as if those binoculars would bring the moon walk closer, although it was not quite dark, yet.
+It was still lighted outside here in California, although we were entering twilight because I remember taking out my binoculars a few times and stepping outside on our front porch, and peering into the big Moon, as if those binoculars would bring the moon walk closer, although, it was not quite dark, yet.
 The moon appeared more grand than ever.
 With the eyes of the world on him, Neil armstong said, "That's one small step for man, one giant leap for mankind."
 We saw it in b-w.
-Actual historic footage.
+Actual historic footage, courtesy of 2 videos NASA and Apollo 11- Apollo Flight journal.
 The late 60s and early 70s were for me a time of growing-up in Los Angeles watching Saturday cartoons, H.R.
-PufnStuf, Hogans Heroes, Mannix and Boy Scout summers.
-And going to Disneyland to ride the new Space Mountain along with my favorites like Pirates of the Caribbean, Rocketship to Mars, Matterhorn and Adventures through Innerspace.
+PufnStuf, Hogans Heroes, Ironside, and Boy Scout summers.
+And, going to Disneyland to ride the new Space Mountain, and the forerunner Rocketship to Mars, along with my favorites like Pirates of the Caribbean, Matterhorn and Adventures through Innerspace.
 I always liked science.
-The Space Age and the popular things of the 1960s (courtesy of Recollection Road.)
-In the 1960s and up to around 1971, thinking about ecology and eco-friendliness was in the future, for it didn't take root until a few years into the 1970s as I remember it in the big city.
+In the 1960s and up to around 1971, thinking about another science, ecology, and eco-friendliness was in the future, for it didn't take root until a few years into the 1970s as I remember it in the big city.
 Being a youngster however, everybody wanted to take part and help clean Mother Earth.
 Back to 1969, I remember going outside and seeing everybody had their TVs on and were watching the same thing: the Moon landing.
-It was a pretty hot July night and all windows and many doors were wide open.
+It was a pretty hot July night, and all windows and many doors were wide open.
 I admit few houses in our neighborhood had fully air conditioned homes.
 The two astronauts spend about 2 1/2 hours carrying out their activities complete with scientific experiments and collecting lunar material.
 The crew splashed down on July 24 when they came back as heroes.
 The man who first stepped onto the lunar surface rarely gave interviews, and here is a chance of a video clip that I found on Youtube of him being interviewed on 60 Minutes.
-Los Angeles in the 1960s extra, when everyone I knew drank Tang.
-Thanks George Hill for the great video.
+SATURN V GREAT DOCUMENTARY about 5 mins: A beast comes alive.
+Los Angeles of the 1960s, when everyone I knew drank Tang, courtesy of George Vreeland Hill.
+Thanks George for the great video.
 All music is from the period.

 The universe and the creation is so much greater than anyone ever realized.